-Violets can range from periwinkle to plum
+In purple bathrooms, hues can range from periwinkle to plum.

 I’ll make a pitch for blue-violet window and door trim – like the one in the cottage bath — particularly in climates with strong light.
 It’s great with these parchment-hued walls, happy with geranium red as an accent, and peacefully blends with the gilded mirror and the vanity crafted from a whitewashed vintage chest.